-Denmark World Cup 2018 Standings
+Denmark's World Cup 2022 Standings

 Denmark completes Group C, which also includes France, Australia and Peru.
 Below you will find their current tournament standings, updated after every matchday.
 You can review offensive production, view defensive statistics and even check out how the team's first and second half performances differ.
 There is a wealth of information available to you right here.

-Denmark Odds To Win The World Cup
+Denmark's Odds To Win The World Cup

-Denmark have a great opportunity to make it to the second round for the fourth time in five World Cup campaigns when they travel to Russia.
+Denmark has a great opportunity to make it to the second round for the fourth time in five World Cup campaigns when they travel to Russia.
 France will prove their biggest test, although they will be buoyed by their win over them in the 2002 tournament.
 Australia and Peru will test the Danes, but overall there is a feeling that they should progress from Group C.

-Sports Interaction have listed Denmark as a good chance of making it to the Round of 16, offering odds of -167, while they are paying +125 to repeat their 2010 performance and be eliminated from the first round.
+Sports Interaction has listed Denmark as a good chance of making it to the Round of 16, offering odds of -167, while they are paying +125 to repeat their 2010 performance and be eliminated from the first round.
 Our prediction is for the Danes to qualify behind France, meaning they will face a strong Argentinian team in the second round.
 You can get odds of +160 on Denmark being eliminated at the Round of 16 stage, which is a great pick.

-Denmark are priced at +8900 to win the 2018 World Cup, and while that is almost certainly not going to happen, you never know.
+Denmark is priced at +8900 to win the 2018 World Cup, and while that is almost certainly not going to happen, you never know.
 Regardless of their overall performance, a team containing Christian Eriksen will never fail to entertain, which makes Denmark a great country to follow at the upcoming tournament.

-Denmark Squad & Key Players
+Denmark's Squad & Key Players

-All teams must declare a 30 man squad for the World Cup by the middle of May, while the final 23 man squads don't have to be finalised until the first week of June, just days prior to the tournament start date.
-We will update you when the team sheets are announced, but first let's take a look at some of the most important players in the Danish team and who we think will play a big part in the competition.
+All teams must declare a 30 man squad for the World Cup by the middle of May, while the final 23 man squads don't have to be finalized until the first week of June, just days prior to the tournament start date.
+We will update you when the team sheets are announced, but first, let's take a look at some of the most important players in the Danish team and who we think will play a big part in the competition.

 Christian Eriksen (Midfielder)